 How To Deal With Your First Period

-Cut back on alcohol, coffee, refined or deep-fried foods; fill up on antioxidant-rich berries, artichokes and calcium-rich dark leafy greens, beans, nuts, yogurt instead.
+Cut back on coffee and refined or deep-fried foods; fill up on antioxidant-rich berries, artichokes and calcium-rich dark leafy greens, beans, nuts, yogurt instead.
 Consider adding supplements such as fish oil, evening primrose oil, or herbal helpers like ashoka (Saraca indica) to your diet.
-Be extra careful about changing your tampon or pads often (every 4-8 hrs).
+Change your tampon or pads often – every 4-8 hrs.

 Like many other firsts in your life, your very first period (known as menarche) is special.
 It may not feel special, what with the cramps and bloating, but it signals the onset of puberty and fertility and officially makes you a woman!